saucepoint/median-oracles/README.md

 ## Median Price Oracle (Quickselect)

-The classic median: given a sequence of unordered fetch the median with the quickselect algorithm
+The classic: given a sequence of unordered fetch the median with the quickselect algorithm

-* Uses the quickselect algorithm
+* Uses an O(logn) algorithm
 * Depends on tick observations in storage

 ## Frugal Median Price Oracle

-The naive implementation of [RunningFrugalMedian](#running-frugal-median-price-oracle): approximate the median using `Frugal-2U` from a sequence of numbers.
+Approximates the median using `Frugal-2U` from a sequence of numbers (naive implementation).

 Frugal median algorithm compares new numbers against the current approximation and updates the approximation according to a dynamic *step*